kuprel/min-dalle/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/kuprel/min-dalle/blob/main/min_dalle.ipynb)

 This is a minimal implementation of [DALL·E Mini](https://github.com/borisdayma/dalle-mini).
 It has been stripped to the bare essentials necessary for doing inference, and converted to PyTorch.
 The only third party dependencies are numpy, torch, and flax (and optionally wandb to download the models).
-DALL·E Mega inference with pytorch takes about 10 seconds in colab.
+DALL·E Mega inference with PyTorch takes about 10 seconds in Colab.

 ### Setup